Dark states of quantum search cause imperfect detection: Introduction

 In some cases, quantum search is by far more efficient than its classical counterpart.
-In particular for the hypercube and for certain trees it was shown that quantum search can be exponentially faster than possible classically \cite{Farhi1998-0, Childs2002-0, Kempe2005-0, Krovi2006-0}.
+In particular for the hypercube and for certain trees it was shown that quantum search can be exponentially faster than possible classically \cite{Farhi1998a, Childs2002a, Kempe2005a, Krovi2006a}.
 Indeed, while the classical random walker repeatedly re-samples its trajectory, a quantum walker may benefit from the constructive interference of its wave function.
 This mechanism enables a quantum walker to achieve much faster detection times than his classical counterpart.
-In the same way, however, certain initial conditions suffer from destructive interference, such that the desired state is never detected and yields a diverging mean detection time \cite{Krovi2006-0, Krovi2006-1, Krovi2007-0, Varbanov2008-0, Friedman2017-1}.
+In the same way, however, certain initial conditions suffer from destructive interference, such that the desired state is never detected and yields a diverging mean detection time \cite{Krovi2006a, Krovi2006b, Krovi2007a, Varbanov2008a, Friedman2017b}.
 We call such initial conditions {\em dark states}.
-The classical walk, if the process is ergodic, does not possess dark states and hence in this sense performs ``better'', since detection on an ergodic finite graph is guaranteed .
-In the quantum problem, the presence of the detector splits up the total Hilbert space into a dark space \cite{Krovi2006-0,Facchi2003-0,Caruso2009-0} and its complement.
+The terminology {\em dark states} is borrowed from atomic physics and quantum optics where it describes forbidden transitions or non-emissive states \cite{Plenio1998a, Stefani2009a}.
+The classical random walk, if the process is ergodic, does not possess dark states and hence in this sense performs ``better'', since detection on a finite graph is guaranteed.
+In the quantum problem, the presence of the detector splits up the total Hilbert space into a dark space \cite{Krovi2006a,Facchi2003a,Caruso2009a} and its complement.
 These play the roles of the ergodic components in a classical random walk.
 In contrast to the classical situation, they are not generated by a separation of state space (alone), but rather by destructive interference.